Watch & Listen Member Center / Docs Shop

 Sing in mixed harmony

 With the June 2018 expansion of BHS membership to include all singers, mixed voice harmony has become a rapidly growing segment of the barbershop art form.
-The same joys -- joint creativity, immersion in shared harmony, teamwork and trust -- are bringing more singers to try it out each year.
+The same joys -- joint creativity, immersion in shared harmony, teamwork and trust -- are bringing more singers to try it each year.

-The Barbershop Harmony Society publishes a growing collection of music arranged for mixed voices -- see the catalog at shop.barbershop.org
+The Barbershop Harmony Society publishes a growing collection of music arranged for mixed voices -- see the catalog at shop.barbershop.org.